fpereiro/proof/notes.md

    - ce3 is not called by any function here but it will probably be used later.

 3arg ce:
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two consecutive blanks 3-1) if it finds 3arg, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the left and noting the character X on that square,
-      3-1-2) go right until finding two consecutive blanks 3-1-3) when it finds two consecutive blanks, advance one more position and start going right in twos.
-      3-1-4) when finding a blank (which could be immediately), print X and 3-1-5) go to the leftmost of the tape
+      3-1-1) go to the leftmost schwa, which is on an F-square.
+      3-1-2) go right in twos until finding the first blank F-square.
+      3-1-3) print the character X.
+      3-1-4) find the leftmost occurrence of 3arg (the same one that was found on 3-1) and delete it, then -> 1arg.
-      3-1-6) go right until finding either the 3arg or two consecutive blanks 3-1-7-1) if it finds the 3arg, delete it and -> 1arg 3-1-7-2) if it finds two consecutive blanks, advance one more position and -> 2arg
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

 2arg ce: